 Grants and Contracts

-Please contact us with any questions or schedule an appointment to meet with our Grants Officer, Teresa Morrison, in the Dean’s Office in Sierra Hall 465.
-We look forward to working with you to enhance your scholarly activities, provide outstanding, unique learning experiences for our students, and fulfill the learning-centered mission of the College and the University.
+Please contact grants officer Teresa Morrison with any questions, or schedule an appointment to discuss your project in person.
+We look forward to working with you to enhance your scholarly activities, provide outstanding learning experiences for our students, and fulfill the learning-centered mission of the College and the University.

-If you are submitting a proposal or letter of inquiry to a private foundation or corporation, you must also complete the Proposal Submission Form (.doc) and obtain review and signatures from your Department Chair and the Dean.
-Once you have signed as principal investigator and obtained your Chair's signature, send the form to the Grants Office at mail drop 8252.
+If you are submitting a proposal or letter of inquiry to a private foundation or corporation, you must also complete the Proposal Submission Form and obtain review and signatures from your Department Chair and Dean.
+Once you have signed as principal investigator and obtained your Chair's signature, send the form to grants officer Teresa Morrison at mail drop 8252 for further routing.

-Foundation and corporate grant awards are administered through the University Foundation and carry an indirect cost rate of 2.75%.
+Foundation and corporate grant awards are administered through the University Foundation and carry an indirect cost rate of 5%.
 Government grant proposals are administered through the University Corporation and carry an indirect cost rate that ranges from 26% (off-campus activities) to 45% (on-campus activities).

-For submissions to private foundations and corporations, it is important that we coordinate proposal submissions with other colleges at CSUN to ensure that we avoid multiple, simultaneous submissions to the same funder without approval.
-Please contact our Grants Officer prior to committing effort to proposals as some private foundations may already be in solicitation by other CSUN faculty.
+Proposal submissions to private foundations and corporations must be coordinated centrally to avoid competing campus submissions to the same funder without approval.
+Please contact grants officer Teresa Morrison prior to committing effort to proposals, as some private foundations may already be in solicitation by other CSUN faculty.

 All proposals and letters of inquiry must be reviewed and approved by the Grants Officer and Dean Say at least 10 working days prior to submission.
 Any proposal efforts that are not approved through this process will not be supported by the College or the University if awarded.